azagniotov/stubby4j/README.md

 ]
 ```

 If you want to load more than one endpoint via file, use either a JSON array or YAML list (-) syntax.
+When creating or updating one stubbed request, the response will contain `Location` in the header with the newly created resources' location

 ### Getting the Current List of Stubbed Endpoints